 - Save your bucks and get notice without expensive advertising.
 If your startup business is on a tight budget, there are creative ways today to get customers’ attention without traditional advertising.
 Start with social media, blogging, and word-of-mouth.

 - Never let adversity or failure defeat you.
 The ranks of successful entrepreneurs are filled with men and women who refused to stop believing in themselves, despite the derision of others or heartbreaking failures.
 Persistence and resiliency lead to success.

 - Trust your gut.
 An expanding body of research confirms that intuition is a real form of knowledge.
 It’s a skill you can develop and strengthen – one that’s particularly valuable in the most chaotic and fluid business environment.
 At such times, intuition often beats rational analysis.

 - Never stop reinventing your company.
 Top-performing entrepreneurs make it a point to give their business a major overhaul now and then to keep pace with changes in the marketplace.
 Complacency in business is like a slow leak in a tire.
 By the time you notice it, the damage is done.

 - Just start!
 The “perfect” time for a business launch will never present itself.
 More often than not, waiting just gives would-be competitors the opportunity to beat you to the punch.
 If you truly believe your idea will succeed, then take the risk and just get started.

-We have always been a world of entrepreneurs, and if we are to rebuild our economy, we must reinvigorate the culture and mind-set that have built that tradition.
-Believe in the power of your ideas and just start the pursuit of you own entrepreneurial dream.
+We have always been a world of entrepreneurs, and if we are to rebuild our economy, we must reinvigorate the culture and mindset that have built that tradition.
+Believe in the power of your ideas and just start the pursuit of your own entrepreneurial dream.
 With intelligent risk, you too can succeed.